mihai-vlc/GBoilerplate/README.md

   * The dist/ folder is completely generated from src/ folder.
   * Includes Modernizr 2.1.7
   * Includes jQuery 1.10.2
+  * Includes an ftp task for easy deploy to an ftp server
+  * Adds a banner on the top of your css and javascript files

 Contributions
 -----------------